 In March 2004, the Company raised \$250 million through the issuance of 10,000,000 Series C preference shares at \$25 per share, in February 2003, the Company raised \$100 million through the issuance of 4,000,000 Series B preference shares at \$25 per share, and in November 2001, the Company raised \$150 million through the issuance of 6,000,000 Series A preference shares at \$25 per share.
-The Series C, Series B and Series A preference shares may be redeemed at \$25 per share at the Company's option on or after March 23, 2009, February 4, 2008 and November 19, 2006, respectively.
+The Series C, Series B and Series A preference shares at \$25 per share at the Company's option on or after March 23, 2009, February 4, 2008 and November 19, 2006, respectively.
 Dividends on the Series C, Series B and Series A preference shares are cumulative from the date of original issuance and are payable quarterly in arrears at 6.08%, 7.3% and 8.1%, respectively, when, if, and as declared by the Board of Directors.
-If the Company submits a proposal to its shareholders concerning an amalgamation or submits any proposal that, as a result of any changes to Bermuda law, requires approval of the holders of these preference shares to vote as a single class, the Company may redeem the Series C, Series B and Series A preference shares prior to March 23, 2009, February 4, 2008 and November 19, 2006, respectively, at \$26 per share.
+If the Company submits a proposal to its shareholders concerning an amalgamation or submits any proposal that, as a result of any changes to Bermuda law, requires approval of the holders of these preference shares to vote as a single class, the Company may redeem the Series C, Series B and Series A preference shares A preference shares never 19, 2006, respectively, at \$26 per share.
 The preference shares have no stated maturity and are not convertible into any other securities of the Company.